medvidov/dsci510final/README.md

 Because the words in an Amazon review are a useful indicator of a person's feelings in that review even without a rating, I decided to determine the most and least used words in the 5-cores data.
 This proved to be less useful than anticipated because words such as "this" and "it" were commonly used and I did not have an effective way to filter prepositions and the like.
 Notably the least used words were all used only once (1 time) each.
-They may also have been typos.
+They may also have been typos, which would require further filtering.

 ### Average rating per day